mumble-voip/mumble-releng-vcpkg/README.md

 Mumble (server and client) are built with CMake.

-The Mumble project has not been migrated to CMake yet ([ticket #3996](https://github.com/mumble-voip/mumble/issues/3996)).[1]
-The WIP branch is available at [github.com/davidebeatrici/mumble/tree/cmake](https://github.com/davidebeatrici/mumble/tree/cmake).
+The Mumble project has not been migrated to CMake yet (task and progress is tracked in [ticket #3996](https://github.com/mumble-voip/mumble/issues/3996)).
+The work-in-progress branch is at [github.com/davidebeatrici/mumble/tree/cmake](https://github.com/davidebeatrici/mumble/tree/cmake).

 ### Configure step